-The protection potentials of the buried sections of the pipeline are monitored at test points and at each of the locations where the permanent zinc reference electrodes have been installed.
+The protection potentials of the buried sections of the pipeline are monitored at each of the locations where the permanent zinc reference electrodes have been installed.
 The protection potential is a function of the location of the reference electrode, not the point at which electrical contact is made with the structure.
-Each of the zinc reference cells can be tested in turn by monitoring the DC voltage between each of the permanent reference cell wires and the structure/pipeline connection monitoring wires located in each of the Field Test Point installations or within the Transformer Rectifier enclosure itself.
+Each of the zinc reference cells can be tested in turn by monitoring the DC voltage between each of the permanent reference cell wires located in each of the Field Test Point installations or within the Transformer Rectifier enclosure itself.

-The value of the ON reference potential at the Transformer Rectifier is set to ensure that the 'instant OFF' potential along the entire pipeline (determined by field tests) is between -0.85 and -1.20 volts (WRT $Cu/CuSO_4$) or + 0.25 and -0.25 volts (WRT Zinc).
+The value of the ON reference control in the Transformer Rectifier is set to ensure that the 'instant OFF' potential along the entire pipeline (determined by field tests) is between -0.85 and -1.20 volts (WRT $Cu/CuSO_4$) or + 0.25 and -0.25 volts (WRT Zinc).

 The soils on the pipe route vary in nature.
-They are predominantly black clays and silt with some sandstone/ shale experienced.
+They are predominantly black clays and silt with some sandstone/ shale experienced in the last two to three hundred meters before the Brisbane River Termination of the pipeline.
 The positioning of the anode bed is aimed at allowing an even distribution of the cathodic protection current to the pipeline along its route with minimal interference, if any being caused to the foreign structures.